What’s Eating You?

 When you walk with Him and experience His fruit, you don’t want to go back to the ways of the world.

-But, if you stray, just know that in order to get your palate right again, all you have to do is take a bite…of God’s sweetness.
+But, if you stray or stumble, just know that in order to get your palate right again, all you have to do is take a bite of God’s sweetness.
+His sweet grace and mercy endure forever.